The 5 Best Hoka Shoes for Nursing

 Cons

-• Not enough comfy as compared to Hoka Bondi
+• Not comfy enough compared to Hoka Bondi

 The HOKA ONE ONE Mach has been gaining popularity among nurses lately, as it is an ideal choice of footwear for their long shifts and challenging duties.
-Let’s take a look at what makes this shoe such a favorite in the nursing profession.
+Let’s look at what makes this shoe a favorite in nursing.

-It provides superior cushioning and comfort, thanks to its lightweight foam midsole.
+It provides superior cushioning and comfort thanks to its lightweight foam midsole.
 This midsole is designed to provide maximum shock absorption, giving nurses relief from aching feet after long shifts on their feet.
-Additionally, the breathable mesh upper offers excellent ventilation while keeping feet cool and dry even during the most intense tasks.
+The breathable mesh upper also offers excellent ventilation while keeping feet cool and dry even during the most intense tasks.

-Furthermore, this shoe offers great arch support which helps reduce foot fatigue throughout an entire shift.
+Furthermore, this shoe offers great arch support, which helps reduce foot fatigue throughout a shift.
 However, there are some drawbacks that you should be aware of before buying these shoes.
-The main issue is that they don’t offer a lot of ankle support due to their low-cut design; this could be problematic if you are carrying heavy items or performing any type of lifting during your shift.
+The main issue is that they don’t offer a lot of ankle support due to their low-cut design; this could be problematic if you are carrying heavy items or performing any lifting during your shift.

-Some reviewers have reported that these shoes tend to run narrow, so you may need to go up half a size if you have wider feet.
+Some reviewers have reported that these shoes run narrow, so you may need to go up half a size if you have wider feet.

 3. HOKA ONE ONE Women’s Rincon 3 Synthetic Textile Trainers